AmrAbdElgwad/-ITI-Graduation-project/README.md

 Report that takes exam number and the student ID then returns the Questions in this exam with the student answers.

 # 3- Dashboard :
-dashboard to summarize the inter-system and connected to Facebook API to get the Student picture.
+Dashboard to summarize the inter-system and connected to Facebook API to get the Student picture.

 # Programs used in the project:
 Microsoft SQL Server